panethan7/WH_2025/README.md

 **The cutest cat you've ever seen is here to peer pressure you into taking care of yourself while you work!**

 Purrfect Care is a desktop wellness application designed to promote healthy work habits by reminding you to take breaks.
-Inspired by the Wellness track at our hackathon, our playful cat—Patches—motivates you to step away from your screen, drink water, stretch, and simply look up from your work.
+Inspired by the Wellness track at our hackathon, our playful cat—Patches—motivates you to step away from your screen, drink water, and stretch.

 ## Overview